 The downside of subjective diagnoses

 The diagnosis of mental “illnesses” is not objective and very vague.
 A disadvantage is social stigmatization, another danger is identification with the diagnosis.
 Patients often unconsciously behave according to their diagnosis.
 In the worst case, it can lead to groups like PRO ANA.

 “The current diagnostic criteria according to DSM-IV (refusal to maintain normal weight) and ICD-10 (the weight loss is self-induced) imply a voluntary act by the patient and could therefore favor such accusations of guilt.”

 There was a girl starving to death from a neuropathic gut disorder, everybody was pitying her.
 So it was tolerated I gave her massages.
-There was also an anorexic women, at the beginning down to 45 pounds, who was rejected by everyone all her life for her ugly looks.
-She expressed she would like to have a massage, too.
+There was also an anorexic woman, at the beginning down to 45 pounds, who had be rejected by everyone all her life for her ugly looks.
+She expressed the wish to have a massage, too.
 This time it was not tolerated by the head physician, we got both kicked out as a punishment.
 She gave herself up and didn’t want to go into therapy anymore and died.
 My own conditions deteriorated and my relationship to the doctors was broken.